 I recently received an email from someone at the Million Mile Secrets website with a link to a recent article about safety tips for road trips.
 This is a website that offers advice about maximizing travel reward point, but also like to give overall travel tips and advise.
 This recent article provided a great checklist before heading out on your next road trip.
-I thought it would be helpful to share those tips here.

 First is their to do list regarding vehicle safety:

 - Your vehicle has been inspected by a qualified mechanic.
 Check your tires, battery, belts, fluids, air conditioner, engine, brakes and windshield wipers.

 - The spare tire is in good condition.

 - To bring an empty 1-gallon gas container.
 Although let’s face it… the type of person who completely runs out of gas is usually not the type of person who reads these kinds of articles on preparation.
 So share this with that one friend you have!
 Also, NEVER carry gasoline in your car.